How To Save Energy by

 The G-thread is designed with many features that are ideally suited to pneumatic connections, and provide a much better performance than R-threads or NPT.
 These include sealing o-rings, defined tightening torque, and repeatability on installation.

-Advantages of G-Thread Fittings
+Advantages Of G-Thread Fittings

 While there is some compatibility with metric and NPT fittings, you'll save more energy and overall costs using G-thread fittings.